pedonc/Windows-Deployment/README.md

 9. Click the **Next** button.
 10. On the Choose which media to use screen, select **ISO file**.
 11. Click the **Next** button.
-12. In the Select a path window that appears, select a folder to store the ISO file, and enter `Windows1809.iso` in the File name field, then click **Save**.
+12. In the Select a path window that appears, open the **Documents** folder for your Windows user account, and enter `Windows1809.iso` in the File name field, then click **Save**.
 13. The computer will download the ISO file (this may take several minutes).
 14. When the download is complete, click the **Finish** button.